Ex-cardinal Theodore McCarrick criminally charged with sexual assault of teenager

-Former cardinal Theodore McCarrick was criminally charged Wednesday with sexually assaulting a 16-year-old boy during a wedding reception at Wellesley College in Massachusetts in 1974, according to court documents obtained by The Washington Post.
-The charges make McCarrick, who is a former archbishop of Washington, D.C., the highest-ranking Catholic official in the country to face criminal charges for sex abuse.
+WASHINGTON – Defrocked Catholic cardinal Theodore McCarrick was criminally charged Wednesday with sexually assaulting a 16-year-old boy during a wedding reception at Wellesley College in Massachusetts in 1974, according to court documents obtained by The Washington Post.
+The charges make McCarrick, a former archbishop of Washington, D.C., the highest-ranking Catholic official in the country to face criminal charges for alleged sex abuse.

-McCarrick, 91, was once a highly respected Catholic leader before allegations of his behavior were made public in 2018, and he was later expelled from the priesthood.
-It was long assumed McCarrick would not be criminally charged, though some have filed civil lawsuits in New York and New Jersey, alleging McCarrick sexually abused them in those states when they were children.
+McCarrick, 91, was for years one of the country’s most connected and influential Catholic leaders before allegations of his behavior were made public in 2018, and he was later expelled from the priesthood.
+It was long assumed McCarrick would not be criminally charged because of statute of limitations on alleged incidents, though some men have filed civil lawsuits in New York and New Jersey, alleging McCarrick sexually abused them in those states when they were children.

-Marci Hamilton, an attorney with Child USA, said the case was able to be prosecuted because McCarrick was not a Massachusetts resident and the statute of limitations stopped when he left the state.
+Marci Hamilton, an attorney with Child USA, said the case was able to be prosecuted because McCarrick was not a Massachusetts resident and the statute of limitations essentially expired when he left the state.
 Hamilton said that such statutes of limitations are quite common across the United States but that McCarrick’s case is highly unusual.

 “This is extraordinary,” said Hamilton, who is a professor at the University of Pennsylvania.
 “Prosecutors feel safe filing charges even against bishops.
 It shows us the movement for sex abuse cases is becoming mature.”